mlehrjava/CSC547982/TK2261287/Project_2_Monopoly_WorldTour/ReadME.txt

 height:45

-This program is coded by Qt Creator
+This program is coded with Qt Creator